Otter-Taskification/otter/README.md

 ## Acknowledgements

-Otter was conceived and developed as the subject of a final project and dissertation for the the [Scientific Computing and Data Analysis MSc](https://miscada.phyip3.dur.ac.uk/) (MISCADA) at Durham University, UK.
-The author is grateful for the guidance and support of his supervisor Prof. Tobias Weinzierl and for the invaluable assistance provided by Dr. Holger Schulz.
+Otter's development started as the subject of a final project and dissertation for the the [Scientific Computing and Data Analysis MSc](https://miscada.phyip3.dur.ac.uk/) (MISCADA) at Durham University, UK.
+The current research is supported by EPSRC's Excalibur programme through its cross-cutting project EX20-9 \textit{Exposing Parallelism: Task Parallelism}
+(Grant ESA 10 CDEL).